 \begin{thm} Any acyclic matching on $P^M$ gives rise to a discrete Morse function for $\Delta $ in which the critical cells of $\Delta $ are the unmatched elements of $P^M$. \end{thm}

-\proof Let $M$ be the original acyclic matching on $F(\Delta )$ that gave rise to the complex $\Delta^M $ of critical cells and its multi-graph face poset $P^M$.
-We must show that simultaneously reversing all the gradient paths in $F(\Delta )$ which correspond to edges in an acyclic matching for $P^M$ will give a new acyclic matching on $F(\Delta )$.
-There are three things to check: \begin{enumerate} \item that reversing this set of gradient paths is a well-defined operation.
-In particular, we must show that there are no edges in the Hasse diagram for $F(\Delta )$ that must be reversed in one gradient path and cannot be reversed in another. \item that reversing these gradient paths still gives a matching. \item that reversing all of these gradient paths does not create any directed cycles. \end{enumerate}
+\proof Let $M$ be the acyclic matching on $F(\Delta )$ that gave rise to $\Delta^M $ and $P^M$.
+We must show that simultaneously reversing all the gradient paths in $F(\Delta )$ which correspond to edges in an acyclic matching for $P^M$ gives a new acyclic matching on $F(\Delta )$.
+There are three things to check, the third of which was already done in Proposition ~\ref{rev_many}. \begin{enumerate} \item that reversing this set of gradient paths is a well-defined operation, i.e. there are no edges in the Hasse diagram for $F(\Delta )$ that must be reversed in one gradient path and cannot be reversed in another. \item that reversing these gradient paths still gives a matching. \item that reversing all of these gradient paths does not create any directed cycles. \end{enumerate}